andycasey/AnniesLasso/README.md

-# The Cannon 2: Annie's Lasso, the Compressed Sensing Edition
+# The Cannon 2: The Compressed Sensing Edition

 If we take *The Cannon* to large numbers of labels (say chemical abundances), the model complexity grows very fast.
 At the same time, we know that most